Avoidant Personality Disorder

 If untreated, AVPD can worsen.
 The effects of social isolation may grow stronger with time, and the longer you maintain habits influenced by avoidant personality disorder symptoms, the more ingrained those patterns might become.
 People who don't seek treatment could risk developing depression or other mood disorders, agoraphobia, and substance use disorders.

-While treatment might not change your personality, it can help you find ways to cope with your symptoms and manage their effects to communicate and relate to others more healthfully.
+While treatment might not alter your personality, it can help you discover ways to manage your symptoms and mitigate their effects, enabling you to communicate and relate to others more healthfully.
 There are limited studies on the impact of treatment for AVPD.
 However, emerging studies show that psychotherapy may be the most effective treatment for those with a primary AVPD diagnosis without co-morbid traits.

 Tips for coping with avoidant personality disorder